This post may contain affiliate links. Please read mydisclosure policy.

 Cover the casserole dish with aluminum foil and bake for one hour.

-Uncover and bake for another 20 to 30 minutes until the potatoes are golden brown on top.
+Uncover and bake for another 20 to 30 minutes until the potatoes are golden brown.

 - Slow and low – If a white sauce gets too hot, it will break or separate.
 A broken béchamel is the most common cause of watery scalloped potatoes.